Best Oil Boiler Brands

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Every year we ask more than 11,000 boiler owners about the boiler brand they own, how satisfied they are with it and whether their boiler has suffered any faults or breakdowns.
-We also ask more than 170 trusted boiler engineers what they think of each manufacturer and how likely they are to recommend boilers from each brand.
+Every year we ask almost 10,000 boiler owners about the brand of boiler they own, how satisfied they are with it and whether their boiler has suffered any faults or breakdowns.
+We also ask more than 200 trusted boiler engineers what they think of each manufacturer and how likely they are to recommend boilers from each brand.

 The results enable us to recommend the best and worst brands of oil boiler.
-Which means you will be able to choose an oil boiler that won't let you down.
+This means you will be able to choose an oil boiler that won't let you down.

 Best and worst oil boiler brands